Integrable Geodesic Flows on Cones over Riemannian Manifolds: Abstract

 \section{Abstract}

 In this paper we study the behavior of geodesics on cones over arbitrary $C^3$-smooth closed Riemannian manifolds.
-We show that the geodesic flow on such cones admits first integrals whose values uniquely determine almost all geodesics except for cone generatrices.
-This investigation is inspired by our recent results on billiards inside cones over manifolds where similar results hold true.
+We show that the geodesic flow on such cones admits first integrals whose values uniquely determine almost all geodesics except for radial geodesics; thus, the geodesic flow is superintegrable.
+Moreover, we prove that the geodesic flow restricted to the open dense subset of the cotangent bundle corresponding to all non-radial trajectories is Liouville--Arnold integrable.
+This investigation is inspired by our recent results on Birkhoff billiards inside cones over convex manifolds where similar results hold true.